tobiaskortus/covid19-search/processing/README.md

 }
 ```

-In order to provide a fast full text search for the documents a inverted index datastructure is created.
-In this a entry is created for each word or more precisely the corresponding word stem existent in at least one document.
+In order to provide a fast full text search for the documents a inverted index datastructure is created by adding an entry for each word or more precisely the corresponding word stem existent in at least one document.
 For this word stam a list of document ids which contain the given stem is consecutively updated.
-In addition to the document id a additional object which holds the number of occurrences which is later used for the document ranking.
+In addition to the document id a additional object which holds the number of occurrences of the word stem which is later used for the document ranking is created.

 ```json
 {